AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

 The configuration process to be able to use the distributed compilation support is the following:

-* Optionaly add a Remote package in the main project file
+* Optionally add a Remote package in the main project file

   This Remote package is to be placed into the project file that is passed to GPRbuild to build the application.